LSU wins first NCAA championship, beating Caitlin Clark and Iowa

 Jasmine Carson scored 22 points, Alexis Morris added 21 and Angel Reese had 15 points and 10 rebounds for LSU (34-2).

+“It’s no one-man show around here.
+When I go down, the next man is up,” said Reese, who was honored as the Most Outstanding Player of the Final Four.
+“Every single time, every time I go out or Alexis (Morris) goes out, everybody always comes to step up.”

-Trailing by 21 points early in the third quarter, Iowa started hitting from the outside to go on a 15-2 run, hitting four 3-pointers and having a 3-point play to get within 65-57.
+Trailing by 21 points early in the third quarter, Iowa started hitting from the outside to go on a 15-2 run, hitting four 3-pointers and converting a 3-point play to get within 65-57.

 The Hawkeyes (31-7) trailed 73-64 with 1:03 left in the third quarter when Clark was called for a technical foul.
-She swatted the ball away as it was on the floor after a foul call against a teammate.
+She swatted the ball away on the floor after a foul call against a teammate.
 That counted as a personal foul for her, her fourth of the game.

+“I thought they called it very, very tight,” Clark said.
+“Hit with a technical foul for throwing the ball under the basket — sometimes that’s how things go.”

 Clark played the entire fourth quarter with four fouls but couldn’t get the Hawkeyes much closer.

+“They really played well, they were ready to go.
+They did a great job.
+I’m just so proud of my team,” Iowa coach Lisa Bluder said.
+“This is brutal, it’s really tough to walk out of that locker room today and not be able to coach Monika (Czinano) and McKenna (Warnock) again.
+I’m very thankful for the season we had and don’t want to take anything away from that.”

 After Katari Poole hit a 3-pointer in front of the LSU bench, Mulkey started weeping.
-A few seconds later after another LSU basket, Reese taunted Clark by putting her hand in front of her face with a “you can’t see me” gesture.
+A few seconds later after another LSU basket, Reese taunted Clark by putting her hand in front of her face with a “you can’t see me” gesture and then pointed to her ring finger at the end.

 As the final seconds ticked off, Mulkey and Reese hugged, setting off a wild celebration by the Tigers.